JailbreakDB

 How this database is maintained

 Entries in JailbreakDB are sourced from peer-reviewed research, disclosed vulnerability reports, and responsible disclosure submissions.
-Each entry includes the model family it was verified against, the behavioral category it belongs to, and the last known working status.
-We do not publish specific prompts; we publish technique patterns and the properties they exploit.
+Each entry records the model family the source reported it against, the behavioral category it belongs to, and the last known working status as documented by that source.
+JailbreakDB does not publish specific prompts; it publishes technique patterns and the properties they exploit.

 Submissions via the editor contact.
 We do not pay for technique descriptions; we attribute researchers who want attribution.